 Optical illusions to elongate, distort and create a sense of space were conceived with vaulted ceilings, trompe l’oeil (a three-dimensional art technique), and colossal multi-story columns.

 Rococo was born in France out of the late baroque period.
 Rococo, from the French word “rocaille” which refers to shell-covered rock, cast off the darker drama of baroque and evolved into a more playful, frivolous style.
 Pastel colours with luxurious use of gold, asymmetrical decoration and motifs from nature were fashionable.
 Curved forms and elaborate embellishment continued to be popular.
 Though the French invented it, rococo architecture is considered to have hit its high notes in Austria and southern Germany, particularly in the design of churches.

 There are three key names in the baroque era: Maderno, Bernini and Borromini.
 Carlo Maderno (1556 – 1629), oversaw early Baroque additions to St. Peter’s Basilica in Rome.

 Gian Lorenzo Bernini (1598-1680) is best known for designing the baldachin (canopy) over St Peter’s tomb in St Peter’s Basilica, that stands four-stories high.
 He is also famous for conceiving the sweeping colonnades of St Peter’s Square and Saint Andrew’s on Quirinal (Sant’Andrea al Quirinale), a small church.

-Francesco Borromini, Bernini’s main competitor, was all about the curved-wall.
-He designed Saint Charles at the Four Fountains (San Carlo alle Quarttro Fontane) which has a complex floorplan that is part cross, part oval.
+Francesco Borromini, Bernini’s main competitor, was all about the curved wall.
+He designed Saint Charles at the Four Fountains (San Carlo alle Quarttro Fontane) which has a complex floorplan: part cross, part oval.
 This creates wavy walls of alternating convex and concave curves.